 First time available for sale!
-Tachick Lake Estates is a beautiful lakefront subdivision located on pristine Tachick Lake.
+Tachick Lake Estates is a beautiful lakefront acreage located on pristine Tachick Lake.
 These 3 acreages ranging from 133 - 265 acres are located on a fisherman’s paradise in the middle of some of the best farming and ranching country in BC.

 First time available for sale!
-The Tachick Lake Estates is a beautiful lakefront subdivision located on pristine Tachick Lake.
+The Tachick Lake Estates is a beautiful lakefront acreage located on pristine Tachick Lake.
 These three lots are located on a fisherman’s paradise in the middle of some of the best farming and ranching country in British Columbia.

 Located in Central British Columbia, off Kenny Dam and Tachick Lake Roads, Tachick Lake is very private with only a few others owning property on the lake.
 However, all services are located only a 15 minute drive on paved and gravel roads in the community of Vanderhoof.